aembaye2/xblock_development/ZZ_Project's progress and todos.md

 Done!!!
 Also each drawing tool and hence object must have its .json data reflect unique type, so that you can easily identify it when grading

 Done!!!
 In order not to be changed by the user, the x-y axes coordinates must be introduced as background canvas drawings.
-However, we have to change the coordinates to many possibilities at will using props for some of the values of the coordinates; the props must be changed at the .py file or the studioview for each question >>> done!!
-Here we don't really need to change the entire background but the coordinates base on max_lim for x and y coordinates
+However, we have to change the coordinates to many possibilities at will using props for some of the values of the coordinates; the props must be changed at the .py file or the studioview for each question >>> Here we don't really need to change the entire background but the coordinates base on max_lim for x and y coordinates